-SUB- JUDGING FAI CATEGORY CATEGORY CONSIDERATIONS POINTS Flight Characteristics Launch Was the launch successful?
-If not, subtract 10 points for each misfire or hang-fire for a maximum of minus 30 points (0 or minus) Realism of launch compared to prototype.
+FAI CATEGORY SUB- CATEGORY JUDGING CONSIDERATIONS POINTS Flight Characteristics Launch Was the launch successful?
+If not, subtract 10 points for each misfire or hang-fire for a maximum of minus 30 points (0 or minus) Flight Realism of launch compared to prototype.
 Was the take-off speed abrupt or was it a smooth lift off from the launch pad?
-(0-30) Flight Realism of flight.
+Realism of flight.
 Was it a vertical flight without weather-cocking of launcher tip-off?
 No rotation unless prototype rotated.
 Stable straight flight without oscillation?
-(0-30) Special Effects Did the model exhibit any special effects such as Launching a space probe, separating boosters, radio control devices, ejecting satellites, deploying shield, scale launcher, gliding recovery etc. Special effects can only emulate the actions of the prototype.
+(0-30) (0-30) Special Effects Did the model exhibit any special effects such as Launching a space probe, separating boosters, radio control devices, ejecting satellites, deploying shield, scale launcher, gliding recovery etc. Special effects can only emulate the actions of the prototype.
 Maximum of 15 points for each effect.
-(0-60) Staging Add 30 points for each successful stage separation.
-No points for a single stage model.
+(0-60) Powered separation Up to 30 points for realistic powered separation of a powered portion of a model (capsule, stage powered spacecraft, etc.) in accordance with paragraphs 2.3.1., 2.3.2. and Annex 2 - 4.d.2.
 (0-60) Clusters Add 5 points for each engine that ignites up to a maximum.
 No points for single engine models.
-(0-30) Staging and Cluster Misfires Subtract 15 points for each engine that fails to ignite.
+(0-30) Cluster Misfires Subtract 15 points for each engine that fails to ignite.
 (0 or minus) RC Gliding Descent Stabile gliding, realism of gliding descent of the prototype and safe landing without damage.
 (0-50) Recovery Single stage model (or booster stage) Recovery device deployment (1 parachute - 10 points) (0-20) Multi stage model (upper stage(s)) Recovery device deployment (1 parachute - 10 points, 1 streamer - 5 points) (0-20) Category Total (300 Max)